dandavison/delta/README.v0.2.0.md

 FLAGS:
         --light                      Use default colors appropriate for a light terminal background.
-For more control, see the style options
+For more control, see the style options and --syntax-theme
         --dark                       Use default colors appropriate for a dark terminal background.
-For more control, see the style options
+For more control, see the style options and --syntax-theme
-        --diff-highlight             Emulate diff-highlight (https://github.com/git/git/tree/master/contrib/diff-
+    -n, --line-numbers               Display line numbers next to the diff.
+See LINE NUMBERS section --diff-highlight             Emulate diff-highlight (https://github.com/git/git/tree/master/contrib/diff-
                                      highlight)
         --diff-so-fancy              Emulate diff-so-fancy (https://github.com/so-fancy/diff-so-fancy)
         --navigate                   Activate diff navigation: use n to jump forwards and N to jump backwards.
 To change the file labels used see --file-modified-label, --file-removed-label, --file-added- label, --file-renamed-label
-    -n, --line-numbers               Display line numbers next to the diff.
-See LINE NUMBERS section --raw                        Do not alter the input in any way.
-The only exceptions are the coloring of hunk
-                                     lines: minus lines use color.diff.old (with fallback to "red") and plus lines use color.diff.new (with fallback to "green")
-        --color-only                 Do not alter the input in any way except for coloring hunk lines --no-gitconfig               Do not take settings from git config files.
-See GIT CONFIG section --keep-plus-minus-markers    Prefix added/removed lines with a +/- character, respectively, exactly as git does.
-                                     The default behavior is to output a space character in place of these markers --show-config                Display the active values for all Delta options.
+        --keep-plus-minus-markers    Prefix added/removed lines with a +/- character, exactly as git does.
+By default, delta does not emit any prefix, so code can be copied directly from delta's output --show-config                Display the active values for all Delta options.
 Style options are displayed with foreground and background colors.
 This can be used to experiment with colors by combining this option with other options such as --minus-style, --zero-style,